slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- The Prophet Muhammed*
 > *"The time to repair the roof is when the sun is shining."
 -- John F. Kennedy*
+> *"To achieve great things, two things are needed; a plan, and not quite enough time."
+-- Leonard Bernstein*

+- dig the well before you are thirsty. -- proverb
 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
 -->